uf2020/ccxt/Manual.md

 To place an order you will need the following information:

-- symbol, a string literal symbol of the product you wish to trade...
-'BTC/USD', 'ZEC/ETH', 'DOGE/DASH', etc...
+- `symbol`, a string literal symbol of the product you wish to trade, like 'BTC/USD', 'ZEC/ETH', 'DOGE/DASH', etc...
-- side, a string literal for the direction of your order, `"buy"` or `"sell"`.
+- `side`, a string literal for the direction of your order, `buy` or `sell`.
 When you place a buy order you give quote currency and receive base currency.
-For example, buying 'BTC/USD' means that you will receive bitcoins for your dollars, baby.
-When you are selling 'BTC/USD' the outcome is the opposite and you receive dollars for bitcoins.
+For example, buying `BTC/USD` means that you will receive bitcoins for your dollars.
+When you are selling `BTC/USD` the outcome is the opposite and you receive dollars for your bitcoins.
-- order type, a string literal, currently only `'market'` and `'limit'` orders are supported.
+- `type`, a string literal type of order, ccxt currently supports `market` and `limit` orders
-- amount, how much of currency you want to trade.
+- `amount`, how much of currency you want to trade.
 This usually refers to base currency of the trading pair symbol, though some markets require the amount in quote currency and a few of them require base or quote amount depending on the side of the order.
 See their API docs for details.
-- price, how much quote currency you are willing to pay for 1 lot of base currency (for limit orders only)
+- `price`, how much quote currency you are willing to pay for a trade lot of base currency (for limit orders only)

 Below is a set of generic methods for placing orders of all types and sides.
 Some markets will allow to trade with limit orders only.
 See their docs for details.